anp-scp/django-to-rest/docs/full_guide/adding_custom_serializer.md

         return "[name={}, year={}]".format(self.name, self.year)
 ```

-Note the way `customViewParams` is passed to the decorator at line 5.
+Note the way `CustomSerializer` is passed to the decorator at line 4.